Attacks on Election Integrity in Georgia Tests System Key to Democracy During Runoff

 “We have watched voters coming to small polling places in rural areas and literally you could see the fear on their faces, being afraid to vote in front of the minister’s wife, the landlord, whatever.
 We have heard poll managers talk to voters about how they were voting and say things like ‘Ima tell your daddy,’” Marks said.

-She says it’s an insecure voting system and the best way to currently cast a ballot in Georgia is to vote by mail with its hand-marked ballot, filling it out and signing it carefully and either mailing it or dropping it off.
+She says it’s an insecure voting system and the best way to currently cast a ballot in Georgia is to vote by mail with its hand-marked ballot, filling it out and signing the envelope carefully and either mailing it or dropping it off.

 “If it’s a choice between not voting and voting on the machines, definitely vote.
 Definitely vote on the machine because your chances of it being recorded correctly are still good and that voting is still the right thing to do,” Marks said.